The sports world has been brought to a standstill.

 Golf is one place where players can find a measure of normalcy.
 Sure, the pro tour stops have been postponed, but plenty of people are still chasing that tiny white ball around local courses.

-"You aren't really shoulder-to-shoulder any time in golf — the etiquette of the game is go give people room," Boring resident Eric Gustafson said last week.
+"You aren't really shoulder-to-shoulder any time in golf — the etiquette of the game is go give people room," said Boring resident Eric Gustafson.
 "I've played 17 rounds in March — I've posted scores the last 12 days in a row."

-In light of Gov. Kate Brown's 'Stay-at-Home' order, any business staying open must implement social-distancing policies.
+In light of Governor Kate Brown's 'Stay-at-Home' order issued Monday, any business that is staying open must implement social-distancing policies.

-At area golf courses, that means clubhouse doors are propped open, with one entry and a separate exit.
+At area golf courses that means clubhouse doors that are propped open with one entrance point and a separate exit point.

-Similar restrictions are in place at Glendoveer Golf Course, with taped-off areas where people can stand in line during busy times.
+Similar restrictions are in place at Glendoveer Golf Course with designated taped-off areas where people can stand in line during busy times.

 In addition, most area courses are accepting card payments only.

 Glendoveer has lifted its cups above the hole, so a successful putt hits the lip and stays on the green.
-Gresham has inserted a foam pad in each of its cups, so the ball can be easily plucked out, and Eagle Crest is asking players to simply hit close to the cup and award gimmes.
+Gresham Golf Course has inserted a foam pad in each of its cups, so the ball can easily be plucked out, and Eagle Crest is asking players to simply hit close to the cup and award 'gimmes'.

-Ball washers have been dismantled, and rakes have been taken out of sand traps.
+Ball washers along the course have been dismantled and rakes have been taken out of sand traps.

-"We want people playing their round without touching anything but their own golf clubs," said Jim Chianello, head pro at Gresham.
+"We want people playing their round without touching anything but their own golf clubs," said Jim Chianello, head pro at Gresham Golf Course.
 "It's the same as the grocery line, you do your best to provide space — it's easy to stand six feet away and still be able to hear each other talk."

-Glendoveer has closed its tennis courts,but has kept its driving range open — only every other station is operable to honor spacing mandates.
-In addition, a course staffer delivers sterilized balls to each station.
+Glendoveer has closed its tennis courts, but has kept its driving range open — only every other station is operable to honor spacing mandates.
+In addition, a course staffer hand delivers sterilized balls to each station.

-For players, social-distancing means making adjustments both on the course and at the 19th hole.
+For players it means making adjustments both on the course and at the post-match 19th hole.